Federal Student Loan Forgiveness FAQ

 What type of debt is eligible to be forgiven?

 The short answer is federal student loans.
-Private loans are not eligible for forgiveness.
+Private loans are not eligible for student loan forgiveness.

 Parent PLUS, federal loan debt that was used to pay for graduate school, and federal loans for unfinished programs are all eligible.
 The cutoff date for eligibility is June 30th, 2022.
 Loans obtained after this date are not eligible for forgiveness.